Why Choose a Small Batch Recipe?

 Benefits of Small Batch Baking

 If you’re baking for one or two people, a large batch can often lead to leftovers that go stale.
-A smaller batch ensures that every cookie is eaten fresh.
+A smaller batch ensures that every cookie is eaten fresh, making it an excellent option for those craving a small batch chocolate chip cookies recipe.

 With fewer ingredients and tools required, you’ll spend less time preparing and cleaning, making small batch baking ideal for busy schedules or impromptu dessert cravings.